+FISCAL IMPACT:

-FISCAL IMPACT: Public infrastructure repairs for the late December 2022 and early January 2023 winter storms are currently estimated at \$1,000,000.
-As of April 10, expenditures (i.e., staff time and other storm expenses) are totaled at approximately \$1,064,000.
+Public infrastructure repairs for the late December 2022 and early January 2023 winter storms are currently estimated at \$1,000,000.
+As of April 24, expenditures (i.e., staff time and other storm expenses) are totaled at approximately \$1,155,364.

+ENVIRONMENTAL IMPACT:

-ENVIRONMENTAL IMPACT: There is no environmental impact.
+There is no environmental impact.
 The informational update is not considered a "Project" per CEQA Guidelines and therefore no further environmental analysis is required.

+RECOMMENDATION:

-RECOMMENDATION: Receive written update on the City's response efforts to the late 2022 to 2023 winter storms.
+Update on the City's response efforts to the late 2022 to 2023 winter storms and consider adopting a resolution terminating the local state of emergency declared by the City in response to the late 2022 to 2023 winter storms.